rt6/hadoop/README.md

 # start yarn
 $ start-yarn.sh

+# these 2 have been deprecated
+$ stop-all.sh
+$ start-all.sh

-# access hadoop browser
+# see hdfs status in browser
 http://localhost:50070/

-# see all applications in browser
+# see yarn (all running jobs) in browser
 http://localhost:8088/

 ```